irahorecka/python-natlparks/README.rst

     parks.amenities.parksvisitorcenters(limit=10, start=1)

-Articles: Articles are shared content assets that are tagged so they can appear in a variety of places on NPS.gov.
+**Articles**: Articles are shared content assets that are tagged so they can appear in a variety of places on NPS.gov.
 Data includes a title, image, short description of the content, and link to more information about the asset.

 .. code:: python